pinnacle0/frontend-libraries/packages/webpack-util/README.md

 }).run();
 ```

 - Checks if the project structure complies to convention described below.
--   Checks if source files complies with project `biome` / `stylelint` / `eslint` rules.
+- Checks if source files complies with project `prettier` / `stylelint` / `eslint` rules.
 - Run test if supported by `package.json` scripts.
 - Creates a `webpack` compiler instance (production mode) and bundle into an `index.html` with related CSS/JS/images etc.

 ## Project Tech Stack Requirement

 - TypeScript/JavaScript

 - CSS/LESS

 - eslint

 - stylelint

--   biome
+- prettier

 Note: CSS/LESS only website also supported, without any JavaScript.